arx-deidentifier/arx-installer/README.md

 Instructions
 ----

+0. Place runnable jar files for all platforms in the root of this repository.
+Adjust ```arx.xml``` to refer to the correct version.

 1. Download JRE/JDKs from [here](https://installbuilder.com/java/) and place the folders ```java-[platform]``` in the ```java``` folder in the root of the repository.
 Current Java version: 17.0.3.